vkrishnanb-directionsonit/js-basic-lessons/notes/bvk_notes/1/14-different-ways-of-declaring-functions.md

 - **Function Expression**

-  _Important:_ These are **not hoisted**, meaning JavaScript doesn't put them at the top of the file.
-So if we try to run a function not defined with function keyword before it is defined/ above its definition, there's an error and the function fails to execute.
+  _Important:_ These are **not hoisted**, meaning JavaScript doesn't put them at the top of the file. so if a function is not defined with the function keyword, and if we try to run it  before it is defined ( above its definition), then there's an error and the function fails to execute.

   ```javascript
   const doctorize = function(firstName) {